Monisha En Monalisa: Release and reception

 Monisha En Monalisa released on 12 April 1999.
 K. P. S. of Kalki called it an unbelievable, tiring, cliched love story.
 D. S. Ramanujam of The Hindu gave the film a more positive review, calling it a "feather in the cap of versatile artiste and technician, T. Rajender.
-With single-minded devotion and perseverance, he has taken up the seven important tasks in a production - story, screenplay, dialogue, lyrics, music, cinematography and direction".
+With single-minded devotion and perseverance, he has taken up the seven important tasks in the film - story, screenplay, dialogue, lyrics, music, cinematography and direction".